-As has been said, Spanish GDP suffered a historic decline of 10.8%, which was much greater than that of the crisis in 2009, when the property bubble burst (-3.8%).
+As has been said, Spanish GDP suffered a historic decline of 10.8%, which was much greater than that of the crisis in 2009, when of all the Eurozone countries.

+GDP GROWTH IN SPAIN AND THE EUROZONE - Annual variation rates, as % 8 6 4 the property bubble burst (-3.8%).
 Both domestic demand and external demand had a negative impact on the variation in GDP in 2020, but the first was more important.
-Accordingly, domestic demand explains 8.8 points of the total drop in GDP, which was, as we said, 10.8%; the other the previous year.
-This surplus enabled it to continue to reduce the foreign debt for the ninth consecutive year.

-2 points came from external demand, mainly due to a major reduction in exports of services (tourism), added to the fall in exports of goods.
+Accordingly, domestic demand explains 8.8 points of the total drop in GDP, which was, as we said, 10.8%; the other 2 points came from external demand, mainly due to a major reduction in exports of services (tourism), added to the fall in exports of goods.